Posted on Leave a comment

 Opening Day in baseball is always a major event and opening day in 1947 was April 15 (thus why Jackie Robinson Day is on April 15.)
 Jackie Robinson started at first base for the Brooklyn Dodgers that day, going 0-3 at the plate.
 He did reach on an error and scored the go-ahead run in the bottom of the seventh inning.
 It may not have been what he and the fans were expecting, but he held his own and showed he belonged with the Dodgers.

 For the 1947 season, Robinson hit a very respectable .297 and lead the league in stolen bases with 29 while playing in 151 games.
 He was justly rewarded at the end of the season, finishing 5th in the Most Valuable Player voting and winning Rookie of the Year.
 You can find Robinson’s career statistics by click THIS LINK.
-After an extraordinary career, Robinson was enshrined in the Baseball Hall of Fame in 1962.
+The Baseball Hall of Fame enshrined Robinson in 1962 after an extraordinary career.

-On April 15, 1997 at Shea Stadium before the Los Angeles Dodgers took on the New York Mets, Jackie Robinson’s number 2 was retired throughout Major League Baseball.
-Players then currently wearing the number were allowed to continue throughout their career but future players would be allowed to wear the number.
+Players then currently wearing the number were allowed to continue throughout their career but no future players would be allowed to wear the number.
 The last active player to wear 42 in the Majors was the New York Yankees star reliever and now Hall of Fame member, Mariano Rivera, who retired after the 2013 season.

 A listing of the last players for each team to have worn the famous number 42 is below.